sixfourscientific/ncbi-download/ReadMe.md

 ### Process Software Version

 If configured, processes can be executed for multiple software versions by providing a list of release tags to the `VERSION` option.
-A seperate instances is created for the cartesian products of individual software versions & each combination of parameter sweep (see above).
-For example, if two argument submaps are provided along with two releast tags to the `SWEEP` & `VERSION` options respectively, then a total of four instances are created per input with each parameter sweep processed using evrey software version.
-If not provided then the process defaults to the first software version configured.
+Seperate instances are created for the cartesian products of individual software versions & each parameter sweep (see above).
+For example, if two argument submaps are provided along with two releast tags to the `SWEEP` & `VERSION` options respectively, then a total of four instances are created per input with every parameter sweep processed using each software version.
+If not provided then the process typically defaults to the specified software version configured.